fboglind/INTSEC-phase-3/README.md

 Here are some ways to exploit weaknesses in Passoire, mostly by uploading .php scripts.
-The code for all the scripts are in this document (as well as in files in the repo)
+The code for all the scripts are in this document (as well as in files in the repo).
+These methods have worked on 3 out of 4 images on which they have been tested.

 _____________________________